Toyota Owners 400 Predictions, Picks, Odds (Cup Series)

 In his last four starts, Chastain has run third, second twice, and finally first at Circuit of the Americas last Sunday, earning the first victory of his Cup career and the first for fledgling Trackhouse Racing.

 Can that streak of top-three results continue at Richmond Raceway?
 The stats would argue against it.
 In six Cup starts at the .75-mile track, Chastain has posted an average finish of 24.8.

 But that doesn’t take into account his new team and NASCAR’s new race car, which seems to suit the driver of the No. 1 Chevrolet admirably.
 We say forget the past and bet on Chastain to finish in the top three once again at +400 via DraftKings.

 |Toyota Owners 400 Information|

-|What||Toyota Owners 400 NASCAR Cup Series Race|
+|Race||Toyota Owners 400 NASCAR Cup Series race|

 |How to Watch||FOX|